Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 Pincher's Pro Tip

-American Home Shield and 2-10 Home Buyers Warranty both cap pool coverage at $3,000 per agreement term, the highest limits available among major providers.
+American Home Shield, Choice, Old Republic, and 2-10 Home Buyers Warranty all cap pool coverage at $3,000 per agreement term, the highest limits available among major providers.
 If your pool equipment is older or heavily used, these providers offer the most financial protection per dollar spent.
+For a full breakdown, see our guide on home warranty coverage limits.

-Keep in mind that each service call also comes with a service fee of $75 to $150 in 2026, which you pay out of pocket regardless of whether the claim is approved.
+Keep in mind that each service call also comes with a service fee of $65 to $150 in 2026, which you pay out of pocket regardless of whether the claim is approved.
+HomeSafe stands out with a flat $65 service fee, while most other major providers charge between $75 and $125 per visit.
 You will also pay this fee if a technician is dispatched but the failure turns out to be excluded.
-Some providers, like HomeMembership, use a much lower $25 per-claim deductible model, so service fees can vary widely.

-For a broader look at optional coverage pricing, see our home warranty add-ons guide.
+For a broader look at optional coverage pricing, see our home warranty add-ons guide and our best home warranty companies comparison for 2026.

 Smart Savings Made Simple!